-Take WAI‘ANAPANAPA, a beautiful state park just outside of HANA.
-Meaning “glistening waters” in Hawaiian, this spot features a NATURAL STONE ARCH, A BLOWHOLE AND HIKING along two sections of the old King’s Highway.
+Throughout the islands, there are countless sites that are not only beautiful, but also off er a deeper history, if you just dig a bit.
+Take, for example, WAI‘ĀNAPANAPA — a beautiful state park just outside of HĀNA .
+Its name means “glistening waters” in Hawaiian, and this spot features a NATURAL STONE ARCH, A BLOWHOLE AND HIKING along two sections of the old King’s Highway.